UA-Online/style-guide/_pages/all-but-dissertation-abd.md

 ---
 title: all but dissertation, ABD
-section: wordchoice
+section: Word Choice
-sidebar:
-  nav: "wordchoice"
 ---
-## all but dissertation, ABD
+# all but dissertation, ABD

 Listed in Webster’s New World College Dictionary without periods.
 Consider “PhD candidate” as an alternative.[^31]